 It is crucial to consult with an interprofessional team of specialists.
 The diagnosis can be made by any healthcare provider, most commonly by primary care physicians.
 However, several other sub-specialties encounter and are involved in the care of median nerve entrapment, including but not limited to physiatrists, neurologists, sports medicine physicians, orthopedists, hand surgeons, and radiologists.
 Conservative management plays a primary role, especially in the acute phase.
-Physical and occupational therapists are also vital members of the interprofessional group during the healing process both for conservative management of median nerve injury and postoperative recovery after median nerve decompression.
-Orthopedic nurses are involved in patient education, arranging follow up visits, and informing the team of patient issues.
+Physical and occupational therapists are vital members of the interprofessional group during the healing process both for conservative management of median nerve injury and in postoperative recovery after median nerve decompression.
 In cases where evidence is minimal or not definitive, expert opinion from the specialist may help to recommend the type of imaging or treatment.
 If the clinician first attempts steroid injections to ward off surgery, the pharmacist can assist with the dosing and preparation of the drug.
 Continued neuropathic pain can also be addressed pharmaceutically, making pharmacists an essential contributor to the team.

 The outcomes of a medial nerve injury depend on the cause and severity.
-At this point, pharmacists may have involvement for post-operative pain control - the surgeon or NP can consult to determine the best course for pain control, and hopefully avoid using opioid medications.
-The pharmacist will also verify all dosing and check for drug-drug interactions.
-The nurse can also coordinate postoperative physical therapy, with both the therapist and nurse providing information on patient progress to the clinical team.
+Nurses can also coordinate postoperative physical therapy, with both the therapist and nurse providing information on patient progress to the clinical team.